Lucrasoft/passwork-docker/README.md

 # passwork-docker
-A Docker file for Passwork Pro.
+A Docker file for [Passwork Pro](https://passwork.pro/).

-It solves the problem of the official Passwork dockers, where you need a complete git repo on your host/volume.
+It solves the problem of the official Passwork dockers, where you need to download the complete git repo on your host/volume.
-This Passwork Git repo is preloaded into this docker image.
+The Passwork Git repo is preloaded into this docker image.
 You still require an official license and key from Passwork!

 Image is based on the official php apache 8.0 docker base.